-Budgeted cost: £ 82,000
+Budgeted cost: £ 89,170

 Activity Evidence that supports this approach Challenge number(s) addressed Attendance Recognition and intervention programme including spotlight on attendance.
 First day absence calls.
 Letters home to update on attendance.
 High priority in all Line management meetings.
 New HOY and pastoral structure in place to enable this system to work.
 Ongoing deployment of an additional Attendance officer.
 Working with parents to support students learning Embedding principles of good practice set out in DfE's Improving School attendance advice.
 Parents on average receive an average of four letters over the course of the year.
 Evidence suggests that further reminders wouldn't be beneficial.
 Research into intrinsic and extrinsic motivation reflects that "promotion-focussed individuals not only experience higher interest in a boring task but also make the task more interesting."
 (Smith et al., 2009) 4 Behaviour Launch of our behaviour curriculum to ensure every student fully understand our expectations and how and why we do things at QEMS.
 Revised student support structure in place to ensure our behaviour systems work.
-Guidance report Improving behaviour in schools Bennett (2020) states the importance of ensuring students understand how they are expected to behave.
+Universal behaviour policy Guidance report Improving behaviour in schools Bennett (2020) states the importance of ensuring students understand how they are expected to behave.
 In some cases, students may need teaching about what is acceptable within a classroom environment.
 Until this is achieved the student is not ready to learn.
+1, 2, 3, 4 Behaviour mentoring and reports EEF Behaviour Interventions 1, 2, 3, 4

-1, 2, 3, 4 Enrichment Programme Allocated time given to staff to run extracurricular programme Students have a wide-reaching menu of extra-curricular in which students can be provided with equipment that is needed to encourage participation and attendance.
+Enrichment Programme Allocated time given to staff to run extra-curricular programme Students have a wide-reaching menu of extra-curricular in which students can be provided with equipment that is needed to encourage participation and attendance.
 Attendance is monitored.
-Evidence or extra-curricular participation Arts Participation, Physical activity, Homework 4, 5 D of E: The use of Pupil Premium for DofE Extra-curricular activities form part of the wider strategies section on the EEF's Pupil Premium Menu 5 activities has proven to be a popular and cost- effective way for schools to demonstrate their commitment to the personal and social development of its pupils.
-Employment of an attendance officer Embedding principles of good practice set out in DfE's Improving School attendance advice.
+Evidence or extra-curricular participation Arts Participation, Physical activity, Homework 4, 5 D of E: The use of Pupil Premium for DofE activities has proven to be a popular and cost- effective way for schools to demonstrate their commitment to the personal and social development of its pupils.
+Extra-curricular activities form part of the wider strategies section on the EEF's Pupil Premium Menu 75 Employment of an attendance officer Embedding principles of good practice set out in DfE's Improving School attendance advice.
 Our published 2018/19 pupil data for overall absence (5.0%) and persistent absence (14.5%) is lower than national average and suggests that this intervention works 4 Support families with uniform, equipment, and trip expenses (cultural capital).
 Working with Parents 5 Admin staff responsible for PP student admin This supports the effectiveness of the above approach to working with parents efficiently 5 Meals for PP students Magic Breakfast Programme 4, 5